fengshun124/CPT105/2024/CPT105-CW2.md

 > - **Option C:** `int [] values = {2,3.5,4,5}`
 > - **Option D:** `double [] values = {2,3,4,5}`

-**Explanation:** In Java, when initializing an array, the values must be of the same type as the array type.
+**Explanation:** In Java, when initialising an array, the values must be of the same type as the array type.
 - **Option A:** `double [] values = {2,3,4,5}` is valid.
 - **Option B:** `int [] values = {2,3,4,5}` is valid.
 - **Option C:** `int [] values = {2,3.5,4,5}` is not valid because `3.5` is a `double` value, not an `int`.